Relationship of Alexander Hamilton and Thomas Jefferson: History

-Before George Washington appointed the pair to his cabinet, Hamilton and Jefferson didn't know each other well.
-In their first year in Washington's cabinet, the pair rarely clashed.
-Hamilton and Jefferson's views on government clashed.
-Hamilton saw cities as a foundation of society, which was necessary for wealth creation.
-Jefferson saw centralized government as tyranny and wished for a country of farmers.
-Jefferson also saw cities as “great sores.”
-Washington also partially created the clash, as he assured each of the men that their position in the cabinet.
+Before George Washington appointed the pair to his cabinet, Hamilton and Jefferson were not familiar with each other.
+Throughout the first year in Washington's cabinet, the pair shared a cordial relationship, though their views on government clashed.
+Hamilton saw cities as foundational to society and necessary for wealth creation, while Jefferson believed centralized government would lead to tyranny and instead wished for a country of farmers, seeing cities as “great sores.”
+Washington had partially contributed to their conflict by leaving both men with an exaggerated idea of their authority, which eventually lead to personal conflict.

-Hamilton's financial plan made Jefferson suspicious and combined with what Hamilton called for at the Constitutional Convention, made Jefferson see Hamilton as a threat to his views on central government.
-The principal objection Jefferson had against Hamilton's Financial plan was against the proposal to create a national bank.
+Jefferson was first made suspicious by Hamilton's financial plan, a feeling which solidified when he learned of Hamilton's proposal for a government modeled after the British system at the Constitutional Convention.
+Jefferson began to see Hamilton as a threat to his views on central government, believing that the Central Bank proposed by Hamilton's financial plan was unconstitutional.
 Jefferson also saw Hamilton as trying to replicate what he saw as the evils of Europe, specifically regarding social structures.
-Jefferson responded to this by forming the Democratic-Republican Party and hiring Philip Freneau to form the National Gazette.
+Jefferson responded to this by forming the Democratic-Republican Party and hiring Philip Freneau to found the National Gazette.
 Furthermore, Jefferson denounced Hamilton's actions to Washington; Jefferson claimed that Hamilton called the constitution a “shilly shally thing” and that Hamilton wanted to restore monarchy in America.

 On February 15, 1791, Jefferson sent a letter to Washington expressing constitutional concerns about Hamilton's planned national bank, believing that the federal government had no place regulating the internal commerce of states with a bank, and asking for a presidential veto.
 After reading Jefferson's letter, Washington gave Hamilton a response to respond to the criticism.
 In his response, Hamilton outlined his doctrine of implied powers, that the federal government could do things that were granted implicitly by the powers given to them under the constitution.
 Washington sided with Hamilton, who Washington thought would bring the country to a financially better place.